 Building a budget that fits your specific needs and goals

-Every financial situation is unique, and you need a budget that takes where you are in life into account.
+Every financial situation is unique.
 The budget you need right out of college should help you save for major life goals, like getting married and buying your first home.
 That’s vastly different from the budget you need as you head into retirement and face the challenges of a reduced fixed income.

 Making an effective family budget

-Did you know that the cost of raising one child to the age of 18 is a quarter of a million dollars?
+Did you know raising one child to the age of 18 costs more than a quarter of a million dollars?
 Kids are expensive, so you need a budget that takes all of their needs and wants into account, while also allowing you to save for their future.
 We explain how to create a family budget that everyone can get on board with.

 Build a family budget that works »